 We need to customize our response in terms of individualizing deep awareness, and this entails using accomplishing deep awareness, the deep awareness with which we relate.
 What’s really important to emphasize with this deep awareness is having the willingness to relate to each person in accordance with what would be appropriate for that person.
 Again, it requires interest and a caring and quiet mind, doesn’t it?
 When we have this accomplishing deep awareness, it feels as though our energy is going out to each person in an appropriate way.

 When this deep awareness is on the level of a Buddha, it enables a Buddha to teach and relate to everybody in an appropriate way.
 That’s how a Buddha teaches with so-called skillful means.
 When we talk about skillful means, this is not the most helpful translation because the emphasis is placed on the methods and not on the mental factor of being skillful in using appropriate methods, which is what it actually means.

 - Once again, let’s arrange the chairs in a circle, starting first by looking down at the floor, focusing on the breath and quieting down.

 - Having quieted down, then we look around the circle with a caring attitude and the willingness to relate to each person in an appropriate way.
-We might not know what that appropriate way is – that’s we gain with reality deep awareness. which we’ll look at next– but that willingness to relate is the most important thing, isn’t it?
+We might not know what that appropriate way is – that’s something we gain with reality deep awareness, which we’ll look at next– but that willingness to relate is the most important thing, isn’t it?
 Then, as we interact with the person, we figure out how.